 Historically, when residents had lead acid batteries (such as a car battery) and used motor oil to be disposed, those would just get placed next to their recycling bins/containers, on their recycling pick-up day.
 With the fully automated single-stream recycling program in place, Advanced Disposal will continue to pick these items up free of charge, however, residents must call Advanced Disposal ahead of time to schedule collection arrangements.

 QUESTIONS?
 Refuse and recycling collection dates and times will remain the same as they have been in the past.
-If you have questions regarding changes in your service, please contact Cindy Worden at 715-842-8098.
-If your cart needs to be replaced, please contact Advanced Disposal direct at 715-359- 6637.
+If you have questions regarding changes in your service or in need of a container, please contact Town Clerk Cindy Worden at 715-842-8098.

 COMPOSTING: Composting is recommended for yard waste, leaves, trees, brush, stumps plant clippings.
 The DNR has literature available for free for anyone interested.